yeorok/morphik-core/README.md

 - Feature requests via [GitHub issues](https://github.com/morphik-org/morphik-core/issues)
 - Pull requests

 Currently, we're focused on improving speed, integrating with more tools, and finding the research papers that provide the most value to our users.
-If you ahve thoughts, let us know in the discord or in GitHub!
+If you have thoughts, let us know in the discord or in GitHub!

 ## Open source vs paid